This article contains instructions, advice, or how-to content.(August 2023) |

-Javadoc has been used by Java since the first release, and is usually updated upon every new release of the Java Development Kit.
+Javadoc has been part of Java since its first release, and is often updated with each release of the Java Development Kit.[5]

 /**